Comparison of source-code-hosting facilities

-A source-code-hosting facility (also known as forge) is a file archive and web hosting facility for source code of software, documentation, web pages, and other works, accessible either publicly or privately.
+A source-code-hosting facility (also known as forge software) is a file archive and web hosting facility for source code of software, documentation, web pages, and other works, accessible either publicly or privately.
 They are often used by open-source software projects and other multi-developer projects to maintain revision and version history, or version control.
 Many repositories provide a bug tracking system, and offer release management, mailing lists, and wiki-based project documentation.
 Software authors generally retain their copyright when software is posted to a code hosting facilities.